-A SCADA - Supervisory Control and Data Acquisition - system is a computer application that is used to monitor and control a plant or equipment at the supervisory level.
+A Supervisory Control and Data Acquisition (SCADA) system is a computer application that is used to monitor and control a plant or equipment at the supervisory level.
+The term "SCADA", as it's normally used, refers to a centralized monitor and control system of a complete network, or sometimes to an individual site that covers a long distance.

-The main components of a SCADA system are Remote Telemetry Units (RTUs) or Programmable Logic Controllers (PLCs), and a HMI (Human-Machine Interface).
+The main network monitoring tools of a SCADA network are Remote Terminal Units (RTUs) or Programmable Logic Controllers (PLCs), and an HMI (Human-Machine Interface).

-One thing to keep in mind when purchasing PLCs is that they have a steep learning curve as they have to be individually programmed in order to perform a task.
-Because of that, the amount of coding you will have to do will directly affect the price of your device - the more programming required the cheaper your PLC will be.
+One thing to keep in mind when purchasing PLCs is that, although they're simple devices, they can also be highly customizable.
+But make no mistake: they have a steep learning curve as they have to be individually programmed in order to perform a task.
+Because of that, the amount of coding you will have to do will directly affect the price of your network device - the more programming required the cheaper your PLC will be.

 An alternative to PLCs are RTUs.
 Even though they are often used to solve similar problems, RTUs don't need to be programmed - they're a solution with intelligence built-in that you can quickly get up and running.

-Here are the price tiers for an RTU box.
+The following are the price tiers for an RTU.

-The bare-minimum, low-cost SCADA RTU will cost around $200-$300.
-They can be well-suited for a hobbyist or for one server room where nothing is being monitored at all.
+The bare-minimum RTU will cost around $200-$300.
+Technically considered RTUs, they can be perfect for you in the right kind of scenario, for example if you're a hobbyist or if you just have one server room where you're not monitoring at all.

 Remember, though, that a $200 RTU will not be the most reliable unit - and don't expect it to be full-featured either.